jackysedy/tor-socks-proxy/README.md

 3. Create Docker Hub repository
 4. Configure Jenkins to work with GitHub and Docker Hub

+Assumption 2: Using Jenkins Organization Folder Events, as I can't recieve webhoock from github to my network.

 5. Write Jenkinsfile.Tor

     Phase 1: